krushna-bopparthi/3D-Word-Cloud-Krushna/README.md

 - Backend (FastAPI): http://127.0.0.1:8000
 - Frontend (React): The terminal will show the exact Vite URL (commonly http://localhost:5173)

+# How it works
+**1. User enters a news article URL.**
+- The frontend sends the URL to the FastAPI backend.

+**2. Backend fetches & processes the article**
+- Downloads the webpage
+- Removes HTML tags, punctuation, and noise
+- Extracts the main text
+- Applies TF-IDF keyword extraction
+- Returns a ranked list of important words with weights.

+**3. 3D Word Cloud renders the results**
+- Converts each word into a 3D object
+- Sizes the word based on weight
+- Assigns color dynamically
+- Gently animates each word (floating motion)
+- Ensures spacing to reduce overlapping

+**4. User sees an interactive 3D visualization**
+- Smooth motion
+- Hover scale animation
+- Galaxy-style star background
+- Fully navigable 3D space

 # API Usage
 #POST/Analyze